 Big Data & Market Insights

-We focus in this project on Big data management and mining and their applications in digital marketing.
+We focus on data management and mining and their applications in digital marketing:

 - Scalability of the algorithms on large sets of real data

 - Context-aware recommender systems and predictive models: hotel booking, travel recommandation, Points of Interest …